enginecommerce/engine-flight-manual/products/index.md

     - instruction: For Editing the products, follow the link below for the guide to the Product's Edit page
       notes:
-      - header: Here is a list of all the tabs in the Product's Edit page
+      - header: "Here is a list of all the tabs in the Product's Edit page:"
         permalink: 'content/products/notes/product_edit.html'
       permalink: /products/edit/
       permalink_name: Editing a product